 Typically, these regression tests will run using every treatment, and you will want to avoid any manual intervention as you cycle between test runs.

-To start, you can create a whitelist for each treatment.
+To start, you can create an individually targeted list for each treatment.
 You can use a single User ID, or use segments, which might include automated and manual tester IDs.
 When you call getTreatment the users will get their corresponding treatment.

 There are a few ways you can switch between treatments: